-Additionally, the Receiver has possession and control of two small parcels of unimproved land in Thomasville, Georgia (this land is separate from the Thomasville

-Property discussed in Section V.B.1, below) owned by the Foundation.
-According to the valuation of \$4,276.
-Parties interested in purchasing these parcels should contact the
+Additionally, the Receiver has possession and control of two small parcels of unimproved land in Thomasville, Georgia (this land is separate from the Thomasville Property discussed in Section V.B.1, below) owned by the Foundation.
+According to the Thomas County Board of Tax Assessors, the first lot (located on North Stevens Street) has a 2010 tax valuation of \$34,745, and the second lot (located on Church Street) has a 2010 tax valuation of \$4,276.
+Parties interested in purchasing these parcels should contact the Receiver directly.